tinacms/tina.io/content/docs/reference/media/do-spaces.md

 Now that the media store is registered and the API route for media set up, let's add an image to your schema.

-In your `.tina/schema.ts` add a new field for the image, e.g:
+In your schema add a new field for the image, e.g:

 ```ts
  {